-- A teenager will not become a strong adult if they’re taught to repress their emotions.
+- A teenager won’t become a strong adult if their parents teach them to repress their emotions.

-- Similarly, they won’t become strong if they’re criticized for crying “because only children cry” or because “being an adult means solving problems on your own without asking for anybody’s help.”
+- Similarly, they won’t become strong if they criticize them for crying “because only children cry” or because “being an adult means solving problems on your own without asking for anybody’s help.”

-- This type of educational approach is harmful and dangerous.
-A child who grows up without affection from their loved ones comes to think that the world is a hostile place in which they must defend themselves.
+- This type of approach is both harmful and dangerous.
+A child who grows up without affection from their loved ones starts to think that the world is a hostile place in which they must defend themselves.

 - Sooner or later, this child may become hostile or develop anger problems.

 - Likewise, if young people don’t experience empathy and closeness, they’ll end up disconnecting from the world.
-They will put up emotional walls to lock themselves in their own universes.
+They’ll put up emotional walls to lock themselves away in their own world.

 - This is extremely harmful and problematic.
-People who are constantly locked up to the rest of the world end up developing eating disorders, abusing drugs and keeping bad friends, etc.
+People who constantly lock themselves away from the rest of the world end up developing eating disorders, drug or medicine abuse, and bad friendships etc.

 We’ll tell you more about them below.